-As the result of the 2019/20 audit, we have made the following observations on the capacity and resilience of the Council's finance team, as well as the processes in place for the Council to be prepared for an audit:
+As the result of the 2019/20 audit, we have made the following observations on the capacity and resilience of the Council's finance team, as well as the processes in place for the Council to be prepared for the audit:

-- The capacity and resilience of the Council's finance team should be reviewed to consider if there is sufficient capacity for the Council to proactively consider the financial reporting implications.
-Whether that is a change in accounting standard or whether there is a new source of funding or major project undertaken by the Council.
-For example if the accounting treatment of the LEP funding had been proactively considered by the Council in advance of the audit, then the time taken to complete audit would reduced.
+- The capacity and resilience of the Council's finance team should be reviewed to consider if there is sufficient capacity for the Council to proactively consider the financial reporting implications; whether a change in accounting standard or a new source of funding or major Council project.
+For example, if the accounting treatment of the LEP funding had been proactively considered by the Council in advance of the audit, then the time taken to complete the audit would have been reduced.
 There is a risk of similar occurrences in future years without sufficient capacity in the Council's finance team. - The quality of the Council's working papers to support the audit of it's financial statements should be improved.
 The Council's working papers for the audit were often difficult and time consuming to understand.
-This increases the risk of the audit overrunning and resulting in higher audit fees for the Council. - The Council's financial reporting processes for its capital assets (Property, Plant and Equipment and Investment Properties) should be reviewed to identify potential efficiencies.
+This increases the risk of errors as well as the risk of the audit overrunning and resulting in higher audit fees for the Council. - The Council's financial reporting processes for its capital assets (property, plant and equipment and investment properties) should be reviewed to identify potential efficiencies.
 The Council's current process for reporting the value of it's capital asset is very manual and requires multiple adjustments to be made from the fixed asset register system (RAM).
 This is time consuming for both the Council's officers to prepare and for the audit team to review.
 There may be improved technological and automated processes available.
-There is a risk that the reporting and audit of the Council's capital assets is more complicated, time consuming and costly than necessary. - The Council should review the Queensway lease and borrowing accounting models.
+There is a risk that the reporting and audit of the Council's capital assets is more complicated, time consuming and costly than necessary.
+There is also an increased risk of error due to the level of manual processes. - The Council should review the Queensway lease and borrowing accounting models.
 This may require the Council to draw upon external specialist accounting advice.
 The methodology and calculations used in the model are likely to result in a material misstatement in the Council's financial statements at a future point in time.

-We note that the Council has already taken positive steps to address the observations and recommendations noted above in advance of the 2020/21 audit, including recruitment of permanent posts for Technical Finance Manager and Associate Director for Finance.
-In addition the Council is reviewing it's working papers to support the 2020/21 financial statements in advance of the 2020/21 audit.
+We note that the Council has already taken positive steps to address the observations and recommendations noted above in advance of the succeeding audits, including recruitment of permanent posts for Technical Finance Manager and Associate Director for Finance.
+In addition, the Council is reviewing it's working papers to support the financial statements in advance of the succeeding audits.